colinmichaellynch/Fiverr-Projects/Seagrass Species Dispersion Model/README.md

   - We remove rows of data that do not have entries (shown in white in previous plot)

 * We fit each model to the training set and then test predictions on the test set
-  - We measure test accuracy, ROC AUC, and the true positive rate
+  - We measure test accuracy, ROC AUC, and the Brier score

 ## Results